lgmarin/lgmarin.github.io/_posts/2022-06-01-how-to-install-and-configure-docker-on-linux.markdown

 ### On Arch Linux or based Distros

-First you should check for updates and install the docker and docker-compose packages
+First you should check for updates and install the docker and docker-compose packages.

 {% highlight shell %}
 $ sudo pacman -Syu
 $ sudo pacman -S docker docker-compose
 {% endhighlight %}

-To allow your user to run the docker cli commands without using sudo, you should run the following command in the terminal.
-After running this command, you should restart your system until the alteration takes effect and you will be able to run the docker cli without the need to elevate your user privileges.
+To allow your user to run the docker cli commands without using sudo, just run the following command in the terminal.
+After that you should restart your system so the configuration takes effect and you will be able to run the docker cli without the need to elevate your user privileges.

 {% highlight shell %}
 $ sudo usermod -aG docker $USER